School of Music: At A Glance

 The Division of Musicology offers the BM degree in music history, the BA degree with a concentration in music history, the MM in musicology, and the PhD in music (musicology).

 The faculty members in the Division cultivate a wide number of research interests.
 Paul Laird has published books on the Spanish villancico, Leonard Bernstein, the Broadway musical, and the revival of the baroque cello.
 He also directs the Instrumental Collegium Musicum.
 Roberta Freund Schwartz's research specialties include the Spanish Renaissance, patronage, blues and rock.
-Alicia Levin's research focuses on nineteenth-century French culture and early American country music.
+Colin Roust's interests include French music of the twentieth century, especially Georges Auric, film music, and music history pedagogy.
+Martin Nedbal's research specialty is opera in Vienna in the late Classic Era, especially those by Mozart.
 Ketty Wong, an ethnomusicologist, focuses on Latin American popular music and ballroom dancing in China.

 For more information, visit Musicology